 Four 30-minute interactive modules that explain how to use the GEM Works toolbox and create inclusive workplaces by removing systemic barriers within policies, processes and procedures.

 Activity Schedule for Individual Organization & Multi-Organization Cohort Composition

-By completing the following e-learns you will receive a digital badge.
+By completing the following eLearning, you will receive a certificate and digital badge.

 Following a successful launch of the pilot program in 2016, the number of active sites who have adopted and/or continue to use Gender Equity in Mining Works (GEM Works) training has increased along with a growing number of Change Agents.
 To meet the evolving needs of the Canadian …

 International Minerals Innovation Institute (IMII) Saskatchewan Delivery Videos